MarkusThill/solitaire-diamond/Readme.md

 ![English Peg Solitaire](solitaire1.png)

 Even though the rules of the game are rather simple, finding a solution is not trivial.
 Many players need quite a few attempts in order to find the solution for the English peg solitaire.
 The solution for the diamond shaped board is even more tricky.
+A simple solver for the English variant can be found in `english.cpp`.

 ## Efficiently Solving the Diamond-41 Board